Segeco/EasyPHP/README.md

-# Mont PHP Database Wrapper
+# PHP PDO Database Wrapper

 A lightweight and secure object-oriented PHP wrapper for interacting with a database using PDO.
 This class simplifies common database operations such as fetching data, inserting rows, executing raw SQL, and more.